MWGitHub/infrastructure/README.md

 ## Reasonings

 * Before a backend is created, the infrastructure for it also must be made.
-    * backend-provision has destroy turned off in so state cannot be accidentally lost as easily.
+    * backend-provision has destroy turned off so state cannot be accidentally lost easily.
-* The `backend.tf` file is copied and changed so that state collision does not occur.
+* The `backend.tf` file is copied and changed so state collision does not occur.